Hudi (HUDI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Hudi Historical Price

-According to the latest data gathered on Hudi live price page, the current price of Hudi is 0.02077791USD.
-The circulating supply of Hudi(HUDI) is 23.21M HUDI , giving it a market capitalization of $482.26K.
+According to the latest data gathered on Hudi live price page, the current price of Hudi is 0.02035679USD.
+The circulating supply of Hudi(HUDI) is 23.21M HUDI , giving it a market capitalization of $472.48K.

 - 24-hour0.00%$ --$ --$ --